TanGentleman/TanTan/README.md

 # Getting this onto your computer (MacOS only):
 1. Go the the github page > Code > Download Zip
 2. Download TanTan-Main
-3. Rename to TanTan and move to ~/Documents on your computer.
+3. Rename to TanTan and move to the home directory on your computer.
 4. This location is the filepath variable in config.py
 5. Move chat.py to your home directory instead

-Pre-R Chatbot from scratch (still in development):
+Getting the Chatbot up and running from scratch (still in development):
+Note that steps 1 and 2 require following the error message(s) and running the appropriate commands (like chmod for file permissions)
 1. install homebrew
     - `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
 2. install python
     - `brew install python`
 If anything goes wrong before this point, let me know.
 Should be smooth sailing from here.
-3. install readline
-    - `brew install readline`
-4. install dependencies
+3. install dependencies
-    - `pip install openai`
+    - `pip3 install openai`
-    - `pip install clipboard`
+    - `pip3 install clipboard`
-    - `pip install pillow`
+    - `pip3 install pillow`
-    - `pip install requests`
+    - `pip3 install requests`
 5. Run chatbot from your home directory in terminal:
     - `python3 -i -m chat`